rpoole444/cos-livewire-fe/README.md

 - Successfully created a full-stack application with user authentication and dynamic content management.
 - Implemented a responsive design using Tailwind CSS that adapts to various device screens.
+- Implemented a robust soft-delete and restore workflow so artist profiles can be safely recovered.
 - Managed complex state and data interactions using Node.js and Express on the server side with a PostgreSQL database.

 - Setting up and configuring the authentication flow was challenging but essential for securing user data.